-Behavorial economist have determined two types of decision-makers when predicting economic markets: ‘humans’ and ‘econs’.
+Behavorial economists have determined two types of decision-makers when predicting economic markets: ‘humans’ and ‘econs’.
 In this video, students will learn what qualities make up both types and how this knowledge will help influence their own choices.

 BEHAVIORAL ECONOMICS – LESSON TWO

 Do people place more value on gains or losses?
 How are people affected by preference when making financial decisions?
 With this Digital Lesson Bundle, teach students that people typically dislike losing financially more than they like gaining financially (loss aversion) and tend to overvalue what they already own (the endowment effect).
 Students will watch a video, participate in experiments, and undergo a challenge to gain an understanding of these concepts.

 Behavioral economists have determined that people hate to lose more than they like to win – this is called loss aversion.
 Behavioral economists have also determined that people overvalue what they already own—this is called the endowment effect.
 In this video, students will learn the psychology behind these concepts and encounter real-world examples.